Avirup0612/Survey_data_analysis_Food_Beverage/README.md

 ## Description of Datasets given by the company

-*\*The Company has given excel files as data.
+*\*The Company has given Excel files as data.
-This description will give us the idea about the initial structure of the data*
+This description will give us an idea about the initial structure of the data*

 **Column Description for dim_respondents :**